 Our commitment to managing diversity and ensuring equality of opportunity for all: SARSVL aims to provide equal opportunities and fair treatment for all people applying to be employees or volunteers.
 Equality and diversity are central to the work of SARSVL.

 SARSVL will treat all people with dignity and respect, valuing the diversity of all.
-We will eliminate all forms of discrimination on grounds of race, gender, marital status, caring responsibilities, disability, gender re-assignment, age, social class, sexual orientation, religion or political belief, irrelevant offending background or any other factor irrelevant to the purpose in view.
+We will eliminate all forms of discrimination on grounds of race, gender, marital status, caring responsibilities, disability, age, social class, sexual orientation, religion or political belief, irrelevant offending background or any other factor irrelevant to the purpose in view.
 We will tackle social exclusion, inequality, discrimination and disadvantage.

 Monitoring recruitment procedures, data protection and confidentially.
 In order to achieve our aims we have a policy of monitoring the composition of SARSVL staff and volunteers.
 As part of this monitoring process we ask for your co-operation in completing the questions below.
 We wish to give you the following assurances: